ARM-software/psa-api/doc/crypto/api/ops/ciphers.rst

     For the `PSA_ALG_CTR` algorithm, the counter block is initialized from the IV.
 The counter block is then treated as a single, big-endian encoded integer, and the counter block is updated by incrementing this integer by ``1``.

+    The security of CTR mode depends on using counter block values that are unique across all messages encrypted using the same key value.
-    The appropriate way to set the IV depends on the application use case:
+    This is achieved by using suitable initial counter block values, the appropriate way to do this depends on the application use case:

     *   If the application is using CTR mode to implement a protocol that specifies the construction of the IV, then the application must use a multi-part cipher operation, and call `psa_cipher_set_iv()` with the appropriate IV for encryption and decryption operations.